yankov/netron/README.md

 ## TODO
 1. Isolate netron clusters from other instances.
-2. JobRunner for a cluster.
-3. JobReporter.
+2. JobReporter.
 How to store the progress of training?
 How to display the progress?
 Separate dashboard?
-4. Plugins for model evolution:
+3. Plugins for model evolution:
-    4.1 Simple GridSearch
+    * GridSearch
-    4.2 NEAT
+    * RandomSearch
+    * NEAT/HyperNEAT
+    * Bayesian Optimization
+    * Reversible learning
-    4.3 QLearning?
+    * QLearning?
-    4.4 ...
+    * ...

 ## Installation
 1. Install python dependencies: `sudo pip install -r requirements.txt`